 Walk a Mile in Their Shoes: Media Intern

-This person will devise and implement a media campaign for Walk a Mile in Their Shoes.
-This is a walk (next scheduled for about 15 September 2018 and 14 September 2019) around a large area of London, focusing on monuments and sculptures, to fundraise and awareness-raise for the charity.
+This person will devise and implement a media campaign for Walk a Mile in Their Shoes or alternatively it might be named: Medical Monuments.
+This is a walk (next scheduled for about 12 September 2020) around a large area of London, focusing on monuments and sculptures, to fundraise and awareness-raise for the charity.
 He/she should have a broad understanding of print, electronic and broadcast media.
 He/she will be required to produce press releases for local and international media and to handle press events in at least three countries, working with translators when necessary.
 Mentoring will be by colleagues with reporting and feature-writing experience at The Times (of London), documentary producing for BBC Television, radio news production, book-writing and book-publishing skills and more.

 He/she will handle a social media presence effectively and carefully for three associated entities.
 Skills in Publisher newsletter layout are essential.
 The ability to take medically-accurate and/or aesthetically-pleasing photographs is needed as well as be able to resize and store them logically.
 Also the ability to be able to shoot video footage and to produce anything from postcards to calendars, leaflets, books, awareness adverts, safety adverts, tolerance adverts, billboards and mini documentaries for radio and television.
 Additionally the intern must know children's law and media law, both locally and internationally.
 He/she will research the changing face of global media law in the past few years and look at how this impacts upon charities.

 The intern will liaise with international producers for the rights to film burns survivor climbing expeditions especially in relation to Ethiopia and to film a surgery and occupational therapy outreach in sub Saharan Africa either in Botswana or in the Democratic Republic of Congo.
-There will be follow-up required on previous media projects including Great Fire 350.
+There will be follow-up required on previous media projects.
 The Media Intern needs to be bright and biddable in equal portions, eager to learn and prepared to contribute their own unique perspective.

 Medical African Outreach Intern